msserpa/darknet/README.md

-# GCC, ICC and NCC version of the Darknet: Neural Networks in C
+# GNU, Intel and NEC compiler version of the Darknet: Neural Networks in C

 Darknet can be compiled with the GNU Compiler Collection as follows:
 ```